 The Android 12 beta could have a huge impact on your device’s performance.
 While some of you might see improvements, others will run into issues.

-Google’s highlighted several potential issues with the Android 12 beta.
+Google’s highlighted several potential issues with the current Android 12 beta.
 The list includes:

 - This release might have various stability, battery, or performance issues on supported devices.